mayorgarmijo/arid/README.md

 If you use ARID in a publication, please cite it as:

-> Mayorga, D. (*year*).
+> Mayorga, D. (2026).
 ARID: Atacama Repository of Isotopic Data.
 R package. https://github.com/mayorgarmijo/arid

 ## Data sources